sasankthapa/QuizApp/README.md

 We are building a simple Multiple Choice Question quiz app.

-Here, I used the MERN stack because I am most familiar with this stack.
+Here, I used the MERN stack with typescript.

 We only have the Questions table in the database with attributes:
 * Question title